-The footprint of the new patient tower was directly over the location of the original utilities' path to the hospital.
-Rather than shut the water off to the hospital while tying into the new line, the team used this new approach: temporary “saddles” were attached to the exterior of the 8-inch water main in two sections, and then connected to a nitrogen source.
+The footprint of the new patient tower was directly over the original utilities' path to the hospital.
+Rather than shut the water off to the hospital while tying into the new line, the team got creative.
+Temporary “saddles” were attached to the exterior of the 8-inch water main in two sections, and then connected to a nitrogen source.
 The water in the pipes in the work area froze, allowing workers to cut open the pipe and install the new line.
 Work had to be performed quickly, before the frozen water could melt, potentially sending hundreds of gallons of water through the open pipe.

 To drill 20-foot piers inside the occupied pharmacy, DPR built temporary walls to encapsulate work activity within the partitions.
 A Bobcat was brought in to drill the piers and worked within the temporary walls.
 Exhaust from the Bobcat was released from the building via a 50-foot flexible steel tube attached to the muffler.
 The tube extended out of the work area, down the hall and out of a side door of the hospital.